Areas of London

 Holborn and Inns of Court

-This area is where lawyers and journalists preferred to live.
+This area is where lawyers and journalists prefer to live.
 The Royal Courts of Justice and the Inns of Court are located in this district.
 Lincoln’s Inn, one of the four Inns of Court, was home to many world leaders.
 Some of its buildings date back to the fifteenth century before the Great Fire of 1666.
 Holborn was an important commercial district.

 The City